Pub operator Fuller eyes savings to offset wage hike

 "Over the course of the full-year, the extra remuneration that we are giving our staff through incentives and hourly pay, will cost us about an extra 2 million pounds a year," Emeny said.

-The British government announced in July an increase in the minimum wage to 7.20 pounds per hour for those over 25 years from the current 6.50 pounds, starting April.
+The British government announced in July an increase in the minimum wage to 7.20 pounds per hour for those over 25 years from the current 6.50 pounds ($10), starting April.

 Referred to as the "living wage", the rate will grow steadily over four years to around 9.35 pounds an hour.